CosmWasm/docs-deprecated/docs/02-getting-started/02-installation.md

 [CosmWasm IDE](https://github.com/oraichain/cw-vscode)

 CosmWasm IDE is a tool that simplifies the CosmWasm smart contract development & deployment processes.
 It integrates with Gitpod & Keplr to create a simple yet powerful environment to build, deploy, and interact with the CosmWasm smart contracts through default and custom networks using CosmWasm.
+With Gitpod, CosmWasm developers can develop the smart contracts on the browser, and it is well maintained.
 The tool is currently maintained by Oraichain & CosmWasm.

 #### Components